2024 Solar Incentives Guide for Hilltown, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, labor, equipment and accessories – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

-To better understand exactly how much money the ITC could save you, get in touch with your local Hilltown solar panel installer.
+To understand exactly how much the ITC could save you, get in touch with your local Hilltown solar panel installation expert.

 State & Local Solar Incentives